 Population trends Generation time (average age of parents in the population) (indicate years, months, days, etc.).
 1 year 1 .
 Number of mature individuals in the NWT (or give a range of estimates).
-Unknown.
+Mature individuals not applicable as most bumble bees captured are non-reproductives.
 Percent change in total number of mature individuals over the last 10 years or 3 generations, whichever is longer.
-Western bumble bee/yellow-banded bumble bee: Rate of decline of bumble bee species in the NWT is unknown.
-Anecdotal information from northern Canada and Alaska suggests populations may be stable.
-Gypsy cuckoo bumble bee: Rate of decline of bumble bee species in the NWT is unknown.
-Anecdoctal information suggests populations may be stable.
+Western bumble bee/yellow-banded bumble bee: Population trend in the NWT is unknown.
+Anecdotal information from neighbouring jurisdictions suggests populations may be stable.
+Gypsy cuckoo bumble bee: Population trend in the NWT is unknown.
+Anecdotal information suggests populations may be stable.
 Percent change in total number of mature individuals over the next 10 years or 3 generations, whichever is longer.
 Unknown.
 Percent change in total number of mature individuals over any 10 year or 3 generation period which includes both the past and the future.
 Unknown.
-If there is a decline in the number of mature individuals, Unknown.
+If there is a decline in the number of mature individuals, is the decline likely to continue Unknown.

-1 Where a species isn't specified, the answer applies to all three species.
+1 Where a species is not specified, the answer applies to all three species.